Let’s start with the basics.

 As a chef, you would want your cookie to stand out from the run-of-the-mill cookies that clutter supermarket shelves.
 Your cookie needs to be gourmet.
 Unique.
-Full of interesting flavours that will keep your customers coming back for more, once they get a taste.
+Full of interesting flavors that will keep your customers coming back for more once they get a taste.

 Similarly, you are trying to create new niches in your marketplace with your startup idea.
-You want to give your consumers a great product or service that they simply cannot refuse.
-And to do that, you need to make sure your product is exposed to innovative features and capabilities.
+You want to give your consumers a great product or service they simply cannot refuse.
+And to do that, you need to ensure your product is exposed to innovative features and capabilities.